Close Menu

 19 Comments

-19 Replies to “My Journey to Financial Freedom”
+19 Replies to “My Journey to Financial Independence (and Life Now)”

 1. Are you going to post monthly income/expense reports? will be very interesting to see how the day-to-day money works for you seeing as you’re so new to the retired status, very curious to see how the nitty gritty works in the reality of early retirement!